Know your employment responsibilities when hiring an in-home caregiver.

 - Experience: How long has this individual been providing care?
-Do they have any credentials, such as first aid or CPR training, or a professional nursing degree?
+Do they have any credentials, such as first aid or CPR training, a PSW certificate, or even a professional nursing degree?
 Can they provide you with references?

 - Personality: Will this individual get along with your loved one?
 Do they have the personality traits you are looking for in a care provider?
 How would they handle a medical or other emergency?

 - Additional needs or specialized skills: Is the caregiver qualified and willing to complete all aspects of the job?
 If needed, do they have a valid licence and vehicle they are willing to use on the job?
 If your loved one suffers from a chronic condition, is the candidate familiar and comfortable with the needs of this health issue?

 Carefully considering your needs and fully screening candidates greatly increase the odds that you and your loved one will be happy with your hire.